 Items brought to school for educational purposes should be by request of a teacher.
-Students are not to bring or use on school premises electronic devices such as MP3 players, IPods, audio devices, video cameras, cameras, laser lights, battery powered toys, cigarette lighters, Hookah pipes or pens, electronic cigarettes, or any other items that may be distractive to the educational setting.
+Students are not to bring or use on school premises radios, tape players, CD players, MP3 players, telephone pagers, video cameras, cameras, laser lights, battery powered toys, cigarette lighters, Hookah pipes or pens, electronic cigarettes, or any other items that may be distractive to the educational setting.
 Wrist, neck, or waist bands which have raised spikes or studs are also prohibited.

-Personal Electronic Devices (includes cell phones)
+Personal Electronic Devices (includes cell phones and smart watches)

 Personal Electronic Devices can create a disruption to the learning environment, distract students from the primary purpose of education and can be used to threaten other students.
 Accordingly, it is our policy to forbid the use of Personal Electronic Devices by students during the school day.

 While students are not prohibited from possessing Personal Electronic Devices, the Personal Electronic Devices must be stored out-of-sight and in an "off" position during the regular school day.
 Students' Personal Electronic Devices that are visible or can be heard during the school day shall be considered to be in violation of this policy.